 The size of the objective lens directs the amount of light that passes through your binoculars.
 The larger the size, the better it is suited for low-light conditions.
 Also, it determines the size of your field of view which is important for following birds, especially in dense vegetation.

-I recommend you choose a pair of binoculars with an objective lens between 30-50mm.
+Like any of our favorite birding bloggers, I recommend you choose a pair of binoculars with an objective lens between 30-50mm.

 A large objective lens gets you a better view, but also comes at a price: